sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="createChannelMetadata"></a>
 # **createChannelMetadata**
-> CreateChannelMetadataResponse createChannelMetadata(channelType, channelUrl, apiToken, createChannelMetadataData)
+> CreateChannelMetadataResponse createChannelMetadata(apiToken, channelType, channelUrl, createChannelMetadataData)

 Create a channel metadata